nate-yocom/Nfw.Linux.Joystick/README.md

 ## Smart Layer

-This layer adds the ability to report events with more meaning - i.e. Short vs Long press (avoiding the need for the library user to do timing and state tracking):
+This layer adds the ability to report events with more meaning - i.e. Short vs Long press (avoiding the need for the library user to do timing and state tracking).
+This also introduces a per-axis or button elapsed time since last event argument to the callback, allowing for custom timing logic in user code.

 ```csharp
 using Nfw.Linux.Joystick.Smart;